Shots-of-Rhapsody/Shots-of-Rhapsody/src/content/posts/morality-to-math.md

 > Moral certainty is comforting, but dangerous.
 > Moral uncertainty is unsettling, but honest.

 The modern philosopher no longer writes in prose alone.
-They write in **datasets and decision trees**.
+They write in **datasets & decision trees**.
-Truth is not declared; it is sampled.
+Truth is not declared, it is sampled.
-Each model of the world — a climate simulation, a market forecast, a social algorithm — is a confession:
+Each model of the world, a climate simulation, a market forecast, a social algorithm, is a confession:
 we no longer believe in certainty, only in confidence intervals.

 ---